cryptpad/cryptpad/readme.md

 # serverside dependencies
 npm update;
 ```
+## Deleting all data and resetting Cryptpad

 To reset your instance of Cryptpad and remove all the data that is being stored:

+**WARNING: This will reset your Cryptpad instance and remove all data**
 ```
 # change into your cryptpad directory
 cd /your/cryptpad/instance/location;